-HOUSTON — The Harris County Elections Department on Sunday announced the polling site located at the University of Houston Student Center will be closed until further notice due to a water main break.
+HOUSTON — The Harris County Elections Department on Sunday announced the polling site located at the University of Houston Student Center will reopen on Monday following a water main break on Sunday.

-The University of Houston said in an emergency notification that the break is impacting the campus' east side.
-They said the city is working to assess repairs and asked drivers to avoid the area of MLK north of University Drive and Campus Loop Road.
-Streets in the area of the UH Law Center and University Lofts are closed.
+The University of Houston said in an emergency notification that the break impacted the campus' east side.
+They said the city worked to assess repairs and asked drivers to avoid the area of MLK north of University Drive and Campus Loop Road.
+Streets in the area of the UH Law Center and University Lofts were closed.

 What do I bring with me to vote in person?